phofl/phofl.github.io/content/posts/pandas_20_features.md

 tags: pandas
 ---

-_What will change and how to utilize new functionalities_
+_How the API will change and how to utilize new functionalities_

 ## Introduction

 After 3 years of development, the pandas 2.0 release candidate was released on the 20th of February.
-There are many new features in pandas 2.0, including improved extension array support, pyarrow support for DataFrames and non-nanosecond datetime resolution.
-Before we look more closely what this means for you, we take a look at some enforced deprecations.
+There are many new features in pandas 2.0, including improved extension array support, pyarrow support for DataFrames and non-nanosecond datetime resolution, but also many enforced deprecations and hence API changes.
+Before we investigate how new features can improve your workflow, we take a look at some enforced deprecations.

 ## API changes